10 Best Assistive Technologies for ADD/ADHD

 Notability is an assistive technology that allows its users to take notes more effectively.
 Those suffering from ADD/ADHD may find themselves in a position where they are unable to concentrate which ultimately causes them to take poor notes.
 This assistive technology is best for those that tend to forget stuff more often along with students, teachers, and office workers.
 Some of Notability’s key features include combining handwritten notes, photos and typing single notes, exploring ideas with different tools available through the software, finalizing details by zooming on specific areas or combining big pictures etc.

 Isolator is an amazing assistive technology that is made in order for individuals to concentrate on their work.
 This assistive technology is a perfect tool for those suffering from ADD/ADHD as it allows them to concentrate on their work rather than other things.
 Isolator is basically a small menu bar application that is turned on when you don’t want to be distracted.
-It will cover up the desktop and all of the icons on it and others windows of all the other applications that might be open so that the user can concentrate on their work.
+It will cover up the desktop and all of the icons on it and other windows of all the other applications that might be open so that the user can concentrate on their work.
 After the user is done their work, they easily turn the Isolator off.

 Time Timer is an assistive technology that is built for those that easily lose track of time or get distracted in what they are doing.
 Individuals suffering from ADD/ADHD can use this assistive technology to help them keep track of their time.
 Some of the key features of this assistive technology is its 60 minutes visual timer that includes a re-disk to show exactly how much time is left, it includes no ticking noise like other timers but does include an alert option for those that would like to use it.
-Time Timer is perfect for students, teachers, and even parents that either suffer from ADD/ADHD or have some close that is suffering.
-Students can use it when they are working on their homework or doing some other activates so that they can time themselves or practice timing themselves to get certain tasks done.
+Time Timer is perfect for students, teachers, and even parents who either suffer from ADD/ADHD or have some close that is suffering.
+Students can use it when they are working on their homework or doing some other activities so that they can time themselves or practice timing themselves to get certain tasks done.
 Furthermore, teachers or professors can use it to time themselves or their students in a classroom setting along with parents that can use Time Timer in order to discipline their kids or help them to build a habit of finishing their tasks on time.

 WizCom Tech Pen